 Hey Google, tell me about my day

-but I have multiple different calendars and it doesn't give information about all of them, just my default calendar (and I have 3 main calendars).
+but I have multiple different calendars and it doesn’t give information about all of them, only my default calendar (and I have 3 main calendars).
 Hopefully this is changed soon as it would be really good to get a reminder about what I have on each morning.
 Thankfully it can still give me information about the weather for the day and news headlines so I can get a bit of information from it.

 I have the Google Home in my office as it has a much better speaker, so can be used for as a speaker in there (the minis do have speakers, but the audio quality isn’t great if you’re trying to listen to music).
 Often I’ll have music or a podcast playing on here (again this is linked to my Chromecast audio so I can still hear it when I go to the kitchen).
 They don’t support controlling Pocketcasts yet (my preferred podcast player), but as they’re chromecast enabled devices I can cast my audio easily.